voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 App that are executed on a connected workflow orchestrator like Apache Airflow.

 With FiftyOne Enterprise, your team can
-:ref:`upload and permission <enterprise-plugins-page>` custom operations that your users can execute from the Enterprise App, all of which run against a central orchestrator :ref:`configured by <enterprise-delegated-orchestrator>` your admins.
+:ref:`upload and permission <teams-plugins-page>` custom operations that your users can execute from the Enterprise App, all of which run against a central orchestrator :ref:`configured by <teams-delegated-orchestrator>` your admins.

 Why is this awesome?
 Your AI stack needs a flexible data-centric component that enables you to organize and compute on your data.
 With delegated operations,